6 Things You Need to Know Before Swimming in the Ocean

 Depending on which beach you’re heading to, the answer to that question can be very different.
 If you’re on your way to Florida or the Gulf of Mexico, you’ll want to be wary of stingrays and practice the stingray shuffle in order to avoid being stung.
 If you’re in the South Pacific, you’ll want to brush up on your coral reef and sea cucumber knowledge.
-And no matter where you are, you’ll want to make sure you know how to survive a shark attack, no matter how unlikely the possibility.
 At the end of the day, you aren’t the only inhabitant at the beach, and doing a bit of research to make sure you know who and what you’ll be sharing the waves with can keep you and your family safe.

 How do you survive a rip current?

 Know how to survive a rip current, how to spot one, and how to help someone in danger.
 Rip currents are far more common than people realize, so they aren’t always on the lookout.
 While rip currents can form in all water types, they are definitely prevalent in the ocean, and you should definitely brush up on your knowledge of them before heading out into the waves.

 The NOAA recommends only swimming at beaches that are guarded by a lifeguard, and, barring that, reminds swimmers to never, ever swim without anyone else present.
 Before you dip your toes in the water, be sure to find the nearest lifeguard stands, and be ready to alert them and call for help at any signs of trouble.
 Of course, the presence of a lifeguard isn’t completely foolproof, which is why lifeguards wish you knew these 46 water safety tips before heading in the ocean, too.